seankay/.dotfiles/README.md

 ## Machine Roles (Personal vs. Work)

 - Create a local, untracked file at `~/.config/dotfiles/local.env` on each Mac with `MACHINE_ROLE=personal` or `MACHINE_ROLE=work`.
-If absent, it defaults to `work` for safety.
+The bootstrap scripts exit if this role is missing or invalid.
 - The macOS bootstrap always applies the shared Brewfile (`packages/Brewfile`) so CLI tools stay in sync.
-It only runs the personal Brewfile (`packages/Brewfile.personal`)—intended for casks/GUI apps—when `MACHINE_ROLE=personal`, so your work Mac is left alone for apps.
+It additionally runs `packages/Brewfile.personal` when `MACHINE_ROLE=personal` and `packages/Brewfile.work` when `MACHINE_ROLE=work`, so you can scope GUI/corp apps by role; cleanup runs against the combined manifest so role-specific packages survive.
 - `~/.zshrc` sources the same file so the role is available in your shell if you need it for other conditionals.

 ## Extending the Stack